Parallel-in-time quantum simulation via Page and Wootters quantum time: Depth-Estimation and parallel-in-time advantages

 \section{Depth-Estimation and parallel-in-time advantages}

 In the previous sections we have presented several methods where we used the history state to study temporal averages of quantities of the form of $\widetilde{F}(O_1,O_2,\omega)$ in Eq.~\eqref{eq:discrete-time}.
 At the same time, we have shown how to compute the system-time entanglement, a new quantity with many interesting applications.
 Crucially, these techniques require being able to implement the phase estimation-like circuit for preparing history states in Fig.~\ref{fig:hist-state} as a sub-routine.
-In this section, we give an explicit estimation of the depth of this preparation circuit based on two different implementations: a direct Lie-Trotter product formula \cite{lloyd1996universal} approach and a Hamiltonian diagonalization scheme which we implemented variationally ~\cite{commeau2020variational}.
-The aim is to compare the associated running times of the algorithms with the ones obtained in sequential methods, focusing only on the parts of the protocols involving evolution gates.
+As it is well known, under the assumption of black boxes implementing the controlled unitaries only $\log(N)$ steps are necessary \cite{nielsen2000quantum} for such protocol, which seems to indicate an exponential advantage over sequential approaches.
+The most famous example of such an advantage is provided by Shor's alghoritm \cite{shor1999polynomial} where the controlled unitaries can be efficiently prepared via modular exponentiation.
+In this section, we discuss the depth scaling under the more realistic scenario were the controlled unitaries associated with quantum evolution need to be explicitly implemented.
+We provide two different strategies: a direct Lie-Trotter product formula \cite{lloyd1996universal} approach and a Hamiltonian diagonalization scheme which we implemented variationally ~\cite{commeau2020variational}.
+The second strategy, when successful, maintains the black box scaling leading to an exponential advantage.
+Instead, the Trotterization scheme leads to a more modest quadratic advantage for large enough $N$.